Business Model Breakdown

 Why It Works (Competitive Advantages)

-- ✔Deep customer relationships with leading semiconductor companies.
+- ✔Deep, long-standing relationships with leading semiconductor manufacturers and system houses.

-- ✔High switching costs for customers embedded in design workflows.
+- ✔High switching costs for customers embedded deeply into their design workflows.

-Economic Moat: Wide (Switching Costs, Intangible Assets/IP, Efficient Scale)
+Economic Moat: Wide (Switching Costs, Intangible Assets/IP, Efficient Scale, Network Effects)

 What Our Analysis Says